reeddunkle/Speed_Pong/README.md

 *In development*

-A two-player, fast-paced version of Pong.
+A two-player, fast-paced version of Pong

 Testing
 ----